-The new Anti-Money Laundering Regulations 2017 (the “Regulations”) expand the scope of the Cayman Islands Anti-Money Laundering (“AML”) regime and impose requirements on all Cayman domiciled funds (both regulated and unregulated) to appoint natural persons to perform the roles of AML Compliance Officer (“AMLCO”), Money Laundering Reporting Officer (“MLRO”) and Deputy MLRO (“DMLRO”) (together “AML Officers”).
+The Anti-Money Laundering Regulations (2020 Revision) (the “Regulations”) impose requirements on all Cayman domiciled funds (both regulated and unregulated) to appoint natural persons to perform the roles of AML Compliance Officer (“AMLCO”), Money Laundering Reporting Officer (“MLRO”) and Deputy MLRO (“DMLRO”) (together “AML Officers”).

-You can download a pdf version of our Cayman MLRO, Deputy MLRO and Compliance Officer Services brochure
+You can download a pdf version of our MLRO, Deputy MLRO and Compliance Officer Services brochure

 AMLCO Role and Responsibilities:

-The AMLCO will be the point of contact with supervisory and other competent authorities and will be responsible for reporting to the Board of Directors (the “Board”) on the fund’s systems and controls and AML/Combatting the Financing of Terrorism (“CFT”) compliance issues.
+The AMLCO will be the point of contact with supervisory and other competent authorities and will be responsible for reporting to the Board of Directors (the “Board”) on the fund’s systems and controls and anti-money laundering, combatting the financing of terrorism and financial sanctions (“AML/CFT/FS”) compliance issues.
 The Board will be reliant on the information and recommendations of the AMLCO in order to satisfy itself that the fund’s statutory obligations are being met.

-The AMLCO will be suitably qualified and have sufficient skills and experience in the area of compliance, particularly in the areas of AML and CFT.
+The AMLCO will be suitably qualified and have sufficient skills and experience in the area of compliance, particularly in the areas of AML/CFT/FS.
 They will be of suitable seniority and authority for the Board to react to and act upon their recommendations.

 In providing the AMLCO service KBA will: